freer4/stackagejs/README.md

 ## Front-End definition

+Data access works like so:

 `Central` is a simple object acting as a faux-database to keep fetched data cached.
 Utilizing proxies, attempting to access a `Container` for the first time will create that container on the `Central` object.
 ↓
-`Container` is also a simple object, here akin to a database model.
+`Container` is also a simple object, here akin to a database model, accessed from the `Central` object like so: `Central[MyModel.name]`.
 It utilizes proxies to create empty `Records` as they are asked for or discovered.
 ↓
 `Record` is an instance of a given Model class, as they are defined from your ORM's stackage.
 The first time a record is accessed directly, it will ask its corresponding API for the available data.
 There are utilities to pre-fetch at will, and re-fetch at will or with an expiration setting.
+↔ `Record` access related records from another record and stackage will understand what you're looking for based on the Model definitions